sombreroEnPuntas/trust-builder/README.md

 I decided to go for `React.js` because it is one of the major frameworks currently used.
 This way, the widget could be easily delivered to partners as a dependency for their projects.

-Tradeoff: yes, it does not work if you are not using react ;)
+Tradeoff: yes, it does not work if the partner is not using react ;)

+## Details

+I am assuming that there is a minimum of 5 comments.

 ## Available Scripts